For best experience please turn on javascript and use a modern browser!

 Dr Lonneke van der Velden and Dr Claudio Celis Bueno

 Recent developments in the field of machine learning, neural networks, and foundation models have positioned the notion of “artificial intelligence” as a key area of debate.
 These debates are taking place transversally between the media, the industry, policy makers, and academia.
 Within the latter, an emerging field of inquiry has emerged: Critical AI studies.
 The aim of this field is not simply to analyse the technical objects themselves, but to examine the social and political dimensions that shape and are shaped by these emerging technological shifts.
 Borrowing from a range of disciplines, such as Science and Technology Studies, Philosophy of Technology, Media Studies, Sociology, Critical Theory, and Political Economy, this new field of research attempts to examine the entanglements between technologies, power relations, discursive formations, and economic structures.
 Furthermore, it does so in an attempt to identify systemic injustices and proposes interventions at the normative, political, and legal levels.
+By adopting the framework of Critical AI Studies, this project will focus on three tracks (or subprojects):

 • AI & Education: What is the impact of machine learning technologies on students’ educational opportunities?
 What forms of digital literacy are needed to empower youth?